Cyclone-hit homes buyout: Mayors expect 'some concerns' from community

 The proposal announced on Monday included partially covering the costs of buying out owners of Category 3 homes, increasing flood protections and fixing the roads.
 However, it was still unclear whether the proposal would go ahead and how much of the bill would be footed by ratepayers.

-Finance Minister Grant Robertson said councils were not going to get the fully Crown-funded buyouts Christchurch did after the quakes, because “intensity and the frequency of weather events is increasing and everybody can see that”.
+Finance Minister Grant Robertson said councils were not going to get the fully Crown-funded buyouts Christchurch did after the quakes, because the “intensity and the frequency of weather events is increasing, and everybody can see that”.

 More than 100 Wairoa houses needed rebuilding and flood-proofing, expected to cost the district tens of millions of dollars, Little said.